linuxmao-org/Frontieres/README-2.txt

-Thank you for downloading Borderlands!
+Thank you for downloading Frontieres!

 //------------------------------------------------------------------------
 // Installation:
 //------------------------------------------------------------------------

-Borderlands has been tested on Mavericks.
+Frontieres has been tested on Mavericks.

 Please make sure the following libraries are installed on your system.